Dremora/my-music-api-elixir/README.md

 # MyMusic

+To start the app:

+  * In a separate terminal, run postgres: `docker-compose up postgres`
+  * In a separate terminal, run ElasticSearch: `docker-compose up elastisearch`
+  * Install dependencies with `mix deps.get`
-To initialize database and ElasticSearch:
+  * Initialize the database and ElasticSearch: `mix ecto.setup`

-`docker-compose run web mix ecto.setup` `docker-compose run web mix ecto.import`
+  * Import seed data: `mix ecto.import`
+  * Populate ElasticSearch: `mix elasticsearch.populate`
+  * Start Phoenix endpoint with `mix phx.server`

 To migrate the database:

-`docker-compose run web mix ecto.migrate`
+`mix ecto.migrate`

-To start the web server:
+To drop the database:

-`docker-compose up`
+`mix elasticsearch.drop && mix ecto.drop`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.